Simple Gingerbread Cookies

 - Bake for 9-12 minutes.
 I like my cookies cut out ⅓ inch (0.8 cm) thick and baked for about 10 minutes.
 This produces cookies with slightly crispy edges and soft centers.
 Longer baking times will produce crispier cookies.

 - If you are decorating the cookies with candies and sprinkles (as I did in the photos) press them into the cookies when they are still hot.
-If you are frosting the cookies, allow them to cool completely first.
-I like to use this super simple 3 ingredient icing.
+If you are frosting the cookies, allow them to cool completely before frosting.

 - Store cooled cookies in an airtight container at room temperature for up to 5 days.